-Multi-state operator who operates five dispensaries, the maximum number of dispensaries allowed by law for any operator, in the State of Ohio and one dispensary in Arkansas.
+Multi-state operator who operates five dispensaries, the maximum amount of dispensaries allowed by law for any operator, in the State of Ohio and one dispensary in Arkansas.
 Private Company D historical focus has been dispensary operations and has licenses in other states, where it also operates dispensaries.
-The real estate collateral for Private Company D includes two dispensaries in Ohio and one in Arkansas.
+The real estate collateral for Private Company D consists of three dispensaries across Ohio and Arkansas.